affinidi/eventi-workshop/README.md

 The workshop is structured into different key modules

-- [**Module 1: Generating Event Management Application from Affinidi CLI With Affinidi Login**](/docs/generate-app.md): Use the [Affinidi CLI](https://docs.affinidi.com/dev-tools/affinidi-cli/generate-app/) (generate app command) to kickstart your journey with Affinidi Trust Network by generating reference codes for different use-cases using different programming languages, frameworks, and IAM solutions.
+- [**Module 1: Generating Event Management Application(Eventi) from Affinidi CLI With Affinidi Login**](/docs/generate-app.md): Use the [Affinidi CLI](https://docs.affinidi.com/dev-tools/affinidi-cli/generate-app/) (generate app command) to kickstart your journey with Affinidi Trust Network by generating reference codes for different use-cases using different programming languages, frameworks, and IAM solutions.

   Learn to create secure and user-friendly authentication flows without relying on traditional passwords using [Affinidi Login](https://docs.affinidi.com/docs/affinidi-login/how-affinidi-login-works/)